 In the mean time, prepare the pan.
 I used a Wilton Sports Ball Pan.
 I found it very easy to use and one cake mix from the store will result in two Mickey Ear Hat cakes.
 Prepare the pan as directed in the packaging by coating with shortening and then flour, making sure to tap out all excess flour.
 Prepare the cake mix as directed on the package and divide evenly between the two cake pans.
 I recommend to start with the recommended cook time, however, I needed to bake the cakes about 50 minutes before they were done.
 I was worried they would be dry on the outside, but the cake turned out perfectly.
 Once cooled around 10 minutes, cut around the edges of the cake and turn out onto a cooling rack to complete cooling for about an hour before frosting.

 I kept my decoration very simple this time around.
 Simply frost the cake with the chocolate frosting and insert the ears and you are done.
 I learned that the ears can be quite heavy so I will try to make them a little thinner the next time around.
 While these are quite large to eat in a single sitting, my kids LOVED the ears, they were the first to go.
-I did experiment with a firework inspired ear, but I wasn’t happy with the result, but it’s included here so you can see both completed cakes.

 Enjoy these cakes!
 Sign up to receive updates and you will be sent an email as I develop additional cakes now that I’m hooked on Mickey Mouse Ear Hat Cakes!